home-assistant/home-assistant.io/source/_integrations/home_connect.markdown

 {% important %}

-- **Power on** all your appliances during the integration configuration process; otherwise appliance programs list will be empty.
+- **Power on** all your appliances during the integration configuration process; otherwise, appliance programs list will be empty.
 - To update the appliance programs list, you can reload the Home Connect integration when an appliance is turned on.
 If the re-initialization process is not triggered by reload, restart the Home Assistant when an appliance is turned on.
 - After performing the steps above, [log out](https://developer.home-connect.com/user/logout) of your Home Connect Developer account.
 If you don't do this, the configuration steps below will fail during OAuth authentication with the message `“error”: “unauthorized_client”`.
-- The provided Home Connect User Account email address **must** be all lowercase otherwise it will result in authentication failures.
+- The provided Home Connect User Account email address **must** be all lowercase; otherwise, it will result in authentication failures.
 - All changes in the developer portal take 15 minutes before the change is implemented.

 {% endimportant %}